jgj3/ECE445labnotebook/README.md

 2. had first meeting with TA discussing project scope and how exactly the sensors work
 3. researched MAX 86141 and SFH 7050 to see how the chips function
 4. wrote up the proposal
+5. ![pqrst wave.png] (this is the ekg wave that we have to try to calculate the heart rate from)
 ## WEEK 2 2/16
 1. started a course in nRF SDK connect online and learning how to code via nordic semiconductor
 2. wrote up the team contract